How to Write an Essay

 Note that you don’t want to end your essay on the wrong foot, so it is important not to get carried away when writing the conclusion paragraph.
-Most experts recommend keeping the length of the closing paragraph to 4-5 lines.
+Most experts recommend keeping the length of the closing paragraph to four or five lines.

 You might want to use concluding transitions such as “in the end,” “in conclusion,” “finally,” “to summarize,” “to sum up,” etc., with a passing reference to the hook in the introductory paragraph of the essay.

-Following that, you should quickly reiterate your thesis statement, and this will be the 4th or 5th time you have restated your proposition.
+Following that, you should quickly reiterate your thesis statement, which will be the 4th or 5th time you restate your proposition.

 While this might sound easy, it can be really tricky if you have no prior knowledge of writing an essay about yourself.
 There is more to writing an essay about yourself than simply listing your experiences and achievements.